 1993 Bonnie J. McCay, Professor, Human Ecology / Anthropolgy, Rutgers University

-1992 H. Patricia Hynes, Dept. of Urban Studies and Planning, Massachussetts Institute of Technology (MIT)
+1992 H. Patricia Hynes, Dept. of Urban Studies and Planning, Massachusetts Institute of Technology (MIT)

 1991 Dr. Arthur Rosenfeld, Lawrence Berkeley Laboratories, UC Berkeley

-1990 Dr. Sherwood Rowland, Department of Chemistry, UC Irvine
+1990 Dr. Sherwood Rowland, Dept. of Chemistry, UC Irvine

 1989 Ramachandra Guha, Institute of Economic Growth, New Delhi, India